 TIP 5.
 Adding The Cross Members To Your Trailer Ramp Gate

 When adding the cross members onto your trailer ramp gate the tip is, put the angle iron flat side onto the frame as shown in the picture below.
 Then tack weld the cross member.

-That way you have the maximum surface area for when you come to fully weld on your ramp flooring or deck.
+That way you’ve the maximum surface area for when you come to fully weld on your ramp flooring or deck.

-Assuming you are making your own hinges and not using hinges you have purchased.
+Assuming you’re making your own hinges and not using hinges you’ve purchased.